Requires campus nomination and must be submitted through the Fellowships Office.

 Fulbright offers recent graduates opportunities for personal and professional development and international experience that fosters mutual understanding among nations through study and research abroad.
 Students design their own projects, which may include: university coursework, library or field research, classes in a music or art school, independent projects in the social or life sciences, a combination of these or other activities.
 Students may also apply for the Fulbright English Teaching Assistantship (ETA) program to assistant teach English in one of more than 140 countries.

-Individuals interested in applying for the Fulbright U.S. Student Program should contact the Fellowships Office by emailing email@example.com or calling 573-882-1395.
+Individuals interested in applying for the Fulbright U.S. Student Program should make an appointment with a Fellowships Office staff member.

 - Be U.S. citizens or nationals of the US at the time of application.

 - Have received at least a bachelor’s degree before the start of the grant.

 - Meet the language eligibility requirements for the host country and/or field of study for which they are applying.

 Selections for Fulbright grants are based on a variety of factors.
 These grants are more than academic awards.
 Fulbright looks for applicants who participate in the community, demonstrate leadership potential, and convey a genuine interest in engaging in cross-cultural exchange to name a few key selection factors.
 Learn more about what makes for strong Study/Research or English Teaching Assistant Fulbright applicants.

 The first step in applying for a Fulbright grant is to make an appointment with the Fellowships Office by emailing firstname.lastname@example.org.
 During this appointment, a Fulbright advisor will talk with you about the program and its mission, preferred qualifications of Fulbright applicants, application timeline, and what you need to consider when applying.